 Brentwood Home is known for their high quality latex, memory foam, and hybrid coil mattresses, which use premium materials and design features such as New Zealand wool and Belgian knit, custom handles, and elegant tufting.

 We have reviewed several of Brentwood Home’s past models, and always been a big fan of their quality products that are a great value for the money.

-Read about the Cedar in our Top 10 Best Mattresses of 2017 Guide
+Read about the Cedar in our Top 10 Best Mattresses Guide

 All of the premium materials and design elements really set Brentwood Home mattresses apart from the vast majority of “me-too” Bed-In-A-Box mattresses on the market today.
 In addition, all their products are hand made in their own manufacturing facility in Los Angeles.